BlackGirl: Biography

-In 1995, the band earned two Soul Train Award nominations, Single of the Year (By A Group, Band or Duo) for "Let's Do It Again" and Album of the Year (By A Group, Band or Duo) for Treat U Right.
-They then released "90's Girl" in the UK, the song was a Top five success on the R&B chart, and reached #23 on the UK Singles Chart.
-The group appeared on the single "Hey, Look Away" by Questionmark Asylum in late 1995, and at the end of the year the group performed with Chuck Berry at Apollo Theater Hall of Fame ceremony.
+As 1995 approached, BlackGirl received two Soul Train Award nominations: Single of the Year (By a Group, Band or Duo) for "Let’s Do It Again" and Album of the Year (By a Group, Band or Duo) for Treat U Right.
+The group subsequently released "90's Girl" in the UK, where it became a top-ten hit.
+The single’s success was further bolstered by a performance on Top of the Pops, helping to establish BlackGirl’s popularity in the UK.